 The Council shall be responsible for maintaining and protecting its property and managing its business and fiscal affairs.
 It shall have the powers and be subject to the obligations that pertain to such boards under the laws of the State of Minnesota, except as otherwise provided herein.

-The Council shall not have the authority to buy, sell, or encumber real property unless: (1) specifically authorized to do so by a vote of at least two-thirds of those voting members present and voting at a meeting of this congregation; or (2) the real property was gifted to the congregation and then provisions in the Finance Policy and Procedure Manual shall apply.
+The Council shall not have the authority to buy, sell, or encumber real property unless: (1) specifically authorized to do so by a vote of at least two-thirds of those voting members present and voting at a meeting of this congregation; or (2) the real property was gifted to the congregation, in which case the provisions in the Finance Policy & Procedure Manual shall apply.

-In the event unforeseen needs arise, review and approval of expenditures outside the approved fiscal year plan budget are as follows:
+In the event unforeseen needs arise, review and required approval of expenditures outside the congregational approved budget are as follows: